phpactor/phpactor/doc/reference/configuration.rst

 """""""""""""""""""""""""""""

-Path to pslam if different from vendor/bin/psalm
+Path to psalm if different from vendor/bin/psalm

 **Default**: ``"%project_root%\/vendor\/bin\/psalm"``